cpcshell/cpc/README.md

 ## Dependencies

-- Freebasic
-- g++
-- libzip-dev
-- libxrandr-dev
-- libxext-dev
-- libxpm-dev
+- gcc/clang or any other c99 compiler
-- libpng-dev
+- libx11-dev

 ## Usage